Smart Pricing

 • Pause the pricing rule immediately to stop further reductions

-• Adjust the floor value and resume
+• Adjust the floor or price guard values and resume

-• Back to Help Center
+Back to Help Center